State-College-Plone/WebServerAuth/Products/WebServerAuth/README.txt

         header (for instance, if you are using IISCosign, which has "HTTP_REMOTE_USER" hard-coded in), change the header WebServerAuth looks in here.

+    Require a shared secret

+        To protect against local forgery attacks a header (HTTP_WSA_SECRET by default) may be required to contain a shared secret value before credential extraction will take place.
+If the shared secret value is left blank (the default), credential extraction will occur normally.

 Ancestry